Need convincing that tweed suits are the way to go for your wedding? No problem. We are here to help convince you they are… because they are.

 The distinction that comes with a fitted suit is only multiplied when it is tweed.
 Don’t ask us why, it’s just the way of the world.
 Matching tweed accessories also have a unique look that will ensure you look suave.

 Whilst most men find it hard to match the enthusiasm of their partner in regards to wedding related issues, the exception should be what the groom is going to wear.
 There is almost nothing as personal as the clothes we choose to wear.
 Numerous pictures will be taken on the day so there is nowhere to hide.
-A fitted tweed suit looks sophisticated and ensures the groom looks right on the big day.
-Selecting the right one is a chance to bond together.
+A fitted tweed wedding suit looks sophisticated and ensures the groom looks right on the big day.
+Selecting the right tweed suit is a chance to bond together.

 Obviously, you should do everything to be at your fittest.
 A fitted tweed suit just means less worry if you do struggle to reach the ‘perfect’ weight for the big day.